mburtless/gloo-mesh/docs/content/concepts/concepts.md

 An [`AccessPolicy`]({{% versioned_link_path fromRoot="/reference/api/github.com.solo-io.gloo-mesh.api.networking.v1.access_policy/" %}}) also applies between sources (this time representing identities) and destinations, and is used to finely control which services are allowed to communicate.
 On the virtual mesh, a user can specify a global policy to restrict access, and require users to specify access policies in order to enable communication to services.

-With traffic and access policies, Gloo Mesh gives users a powerful language to dictate how services should communicate, even within complex multi-cluster, multi-mesh applications.
+With traffic and access policies, Gloo Mesh gives users a powerful language to dictate how services should communicate, even within complex multicluster, multimesh applications.

 ## CLI Tooling

-Gloo Mesh is tackling really hard problems related to multi-cluster networking and configuration, so to speed up your learning it comes with a command line tool called [`meshctl`]({{% versioned_link_path fromRoot="/reference/cli/meshctl/" %}}).
+Gloo Mesh is tackling really hard problems related to multicluster networking and configuration, so to speed up your learning it comes with a command line tool called [`meshctl`]({{% versioned_link_path fromRoot="/reference/cli/meshctl/" %}}).
 This tool provides interactive commands to make it easier to author your first virtual mesh, register a cluster, or create a traffic or access policy.
 Once you’ve authored a config, it also has a `describe` command to help understand how your workloads and services are affected by your policies.

 ## Next Steps